 Post-Retirement Adjustments ("Escalator").
-Each time the pay of first class firemen is changed, the following benefits are changed by the same percent the first class firemen's pay is changed: Full-time firemen's benefits; disability benefits for both full-time and call firemen; and benefits for the surviving spouse and dependent children of full-time firemen.
+Each time the pay of first class firemen is changed, the following benefits are changed by the same percent the first class firemen's pay is changed: Full-time firemen's benefits for the first 20 years of service; disability benefits for both full-time and call firemen; and benefits for the surviving spouse and dependent children of full-time firemen.

 Member Contributions.
-11.51% of pay of first class firemen.
-(Currently, 11.51% of pay less than or equal to the Social Security taxable wage base in addition to 4% of pay exceeding the Social Security taxable wage base.
-The 1989 Social Security tax rate of 7.51% was utilized to project the contribution for the calendar year effective January 1, 1989).
+11.65% of pay of first class firemen.
+(Currently, 11.65% of pay less than or equal to the Social Security taxable wage base in addition to 4% of pay exceeding the Social Security taxable wage base.
+The 1990 Social Security tax rate of 7.65% was utilized to project the contribution for the calendar year effective January 1, 1990.)
 Total member contributions are refundable, without interest, if no monthly benefit is payable upon separation from service.
-(Contribution provisions are applicable only to fulltime firemen.)
+(Contribution provisions are applicable only to full-time firemen.)